lunardoggo/ProjectAldea/README.md

   * Unity DOTS and ECS for simulating RTS units
   * Modding system that allows for assets to be loaded from the disk at runtime (for example for faction info)
   * I18N system for translating UI at runtime
-  * AI Scripting using a custom DSL
+  * Scripting AI and map events using a custom DSL
+  * Map editor for creating custom maps

 The project's code is licensed under the MIT license.